TheKiwiGivi/budget_and_savings/README.md

 I focused heavily on making a good foundation for an app, not focusing on adding features.
 I feel the setup has made it easy to expand with more functionality.

 I chose not to include security as part of the scope.

+I did not make the port easily configurable (need to change Dockerfile)

 I did not use the currency value.